Anurag-Negi28/contact_list/contribute.md

 ## Project Setup

-Project Name:	Contact Book project in Python
+Project Name:	Contact Book project in Python<br>
-Abstract:	This is a simple app that can be used to handle contacts related to addresses or phones.
+Abstract:	This is a simple app that can be used to handle contacts related to addresses or phones.<br>
-Language/Technologies Used:	Python, Tkinter, Sqlite3
+Language/Technologies Used:	Python, Tkinter, Sqlite3<br>
-Database:	SQLite3
+Database:	SQLite3<br>
-Python version (Recommended):	3.x
+Python version (Recommended):	3.x<br>